metrinaveen08/JavaJourney/README.md

-Here are my java codes i used to learn
+Here are my java codes i used to learn!